If you liked the post, Share on Facebook, Tweet and Google Plus (use buttons above). You can also Subscribe to our feed via Email for free.

 Installing Linux in Windows using VirtualBox

 Do you hate dual-boots?
 Dual-boot or Multi-booting is installing multiple operating systems on a computer, and choosing which one to boot when starting the computer.
 I really hate it.
 I only keep one OS on my machine i.e. Windows.
-But what if some situation come when we have to use any other OS like Linux?
+But what if some situation arises when we have to use any other OS like Linux?

 There ia a software called Cygwin which is a Unix/Linux like environment and command-line interface for Microsoft Windows.
 But Computer Geeks like me will never get satisfied with such fake environments.
 So the only option which remains is to use Virtual Machine (VM) to install Linux under Windows.